joerivrij/testautomation_workshop/README.md

 # Testautomation Workshop

-This project is meant as a testobject, a schematic view of the app is available.
+This project is meant as a testobject which mimics a real microservice architecture setup.

+Please see the wiki for instructions on how to build and run.